-Despite setting the federal exemptions for the estate, gift and GST taxes at \$11,580,000 and making portability permanent, there are numerous ongoing benefits of the Family Trust when crafting a well-rounded estate plan.
+Despite setting the federal exemptions for the estate, gift and GST taxes at \$12,060,000 and making portability permanent, there are numerous ongoing benefits of the Family Trust when crafting a well-rounded estate plan.

-- 1. The Federal Estate Tax: The burden of the federal estate tax has been lessened and even eliminated for most, but for others it is still a serious concern which can be mitigated with good use of trust planning. - 2.
-The New York State Estate Tax: This tax is applicable to all decedents of New York with estates in excess of the State Basic Exclusion Amount.
+- 2. The New York State Estate Tax: This tax is applicable to all decedents of New York with estates in excess of the State Basic Exclusion Amount.
 Family Trust planning coupled with a well thought out lifetime gift plan is still a critical consideration when exploring ways to reduce the cost of this tax, which currently has a top marginal rate of 16%. - 3.
 Second Marriages: The Family Trust is an important tool to ensure that the surviving spouse is taken care of without jeopardizing the eventual inheritance of children from a prior marriage. - Re-Marriage: The same concept comes into play when re-marriage by the surviving spouse is a concern.
-Outright bequests to a spouse always create a risk that the inheritance of the deceased spouse's children will be diverted to a future spouse and/or the children of that spouse. - 5.
+Outright bequests to a spouse always create a risk that the inheritance of the deceased spouse's children will be diverted to a future spouse and/ or the children of that spouse. - 5.
 Divorce: If a beneficiary gets divorced there is a risk that an outright bequest will be lost at least in part as part of the divorce settlement.
 A well-designed trust can eliminate that risk. - 6.
 Minor Children: Outright bequests to minors will typically require the appointment of a guardian and court supervision over expenditures for the benefit of the minors.
 Establishing a Minor's Trust is a far superior method of providing for young children. - Spendthrift Protection: Young adults and even some fully matured adults sometimes have difficulty in managing their financial affairs.
 The Family Trust can be designed to include spendthrift provisions and other limitations on distributions to ensure that the beneficiaries are well taken care of without the risk that a new found inheritance will be quickly squandered on impulse purchases. - 8.
 Beneficiaries with Disabilities or Special Needs: Beneficiaries with special needs are often the recipients of public benefits.
 Outright bequests can interfere with the flow of those benefits and place the beneficiary's inheritance at risk.
 A properly drafted Supplemental Needs Trust (SNT) is the preferred planning technique in these cases. - 9.
 Creditor Protection: An outright bequest will be available to the creditors of the beneficiary.
-A well drafted trust can include provisions to make trust assets available for the benefit of the beneficiary without exposing them to creditor's claims. - 10.
-Multi-Generation Trusts and other Temporal Interests: In some cases, there is a desire to provide for a child during the child's lifetime, but an equally strong desire to keep the money working for the family after the child's death.
+A well drafted trust can include provisions to make trust assets available for the benefit of the beneficiary without exposing them to creditor's claims.

+10. Multi-Generation Trusts and other Temporal Interests: In some cases, there is a desire to provide for a child during the child's lifetime, but an equally strong desire to keep the money working for the family after the child's death.
 In these cases, a multi-generation trust sometimes referred to as a Dynasty Trust may be appropriate.